 soy sauce(ContainsSoy, Gluten)

 Preheat the oven to 220°C/200°C fan-forced.
 In a medium bowl, combine the peeled & chopped pumpkin, sweet chilli sauce, a drizzle of olive oil and a pinch of salt and pepper.
 Spread out over an oven tray lined with baking paper.
-Roast for 20-25 minutes or until tender and lightly caramelised.
+Roast until tender and lightly caramelised, 20-25 minutes.

 While the pumpkin is roasting, finely grate the ginger.
 Finely grate the garlic (see ingredients list), or use a garlic press.
-Finely chop the long red chilli (if using).
-Zest the lime (see ingredients list) to get a pinch, then slice in half.
-In a medium heatproof bowl, combine the garlic, ginger, long red chilli (if using) and a pinch of lime zest and set aside.
-Slice the Malaysian tofu into 2cm squares.
+Finely chop the long red chilli (see ingredients list), if using.
+Zest the lime (see ingredients list) to get a pinch, then cut in half.
+In a medium heatproof bowl, combine the ginger, garlic, chilli (if using) and lime zest.
+Set aside.
+Cut the Malaysian tofu into 2cm squares.
 Thinly slice the cucumber into half-moons.
 Thinly slice the pear (see ingredients list).
-Pick and thinly slice the mint leaves (reserve a few leaves for garnish!).
+Pick and thinly slice the mint leaves (reserve a few leaves for garnish).

 Return the frying pan to a medium-high heat with a drizzle of olive oil.
-Add the tofu to the pan and cook for 2 minutes on each side or until browned and warmed through.
+Add the tofu and cook, tossing, until browned and warmed through, 4 minutes.

-Divide the Malaysian tofu salad between plates and top with the crushed peanuts and any reserved mint leaves.
+Divide the Malaysian tofu salad between plates and top with the crushed peanuts and reserved mint leaves.